ozanMSFT/pytorch-wiki/Developer-FAQ.md

 ### My PR was rejected for being "too small" &mdash; what gives!?

 Each PR takes costly machine and developer time.
-"Small" PRs that only correct minor spelling errors or make tiny grammatical improvements typically aren't worth that expensve.
+"Small" PRs that only correct minor spelling errors, make tiny grammatical improvements, or reformat a few lines of code typically aren't worth that expense.

 ### I have a new function or feature I'd like to add to PyTorch, should it be in "PyTorch Core" or a library like torchvision?